alvachien/datastructure/README.md

 - The subject **PanCakeSort** provides the solution to sort the pan cakes.
 - The subject **Formula** provides the Math Expression Parser.
 - The subject **RPN** provides the support of Reverse Polish Notation.
-- The subject **FinanceMethods** provides the support of methods used in Finance area, including FV, PV, etc.
+- The subject **FinanceMethods** provides the support of methods used in Finance area, including FV, PV, FV of Annity, etc.
 - More to come.

 ### UTILITIES